 2.8 Statistical analysis

 Data were subjected to analysis of variance (ANOVA) appropriate for RCBD (Gomez and Gomez, 1984) using R software (version 4.4.1).
 Assumptions of normality and homogeneity were verified prior to analysis.
 Treatment means were compared using LSD test at the 5% level of significance (Steel and Torrie, 1980).
 The coefficient of variation (CV%) was calculated to assess experimental precision.

+This section has adopted extremely old citations; embrace most current literature (precisely less than 10 years old).

 3. Result: